Cultivation of Cannabis Solicitors

 All the factors can be challenged, something we will do robustly to ensure the best outcome in your case.
 The Prosecution often exaggerates the financial value of drugs, and we have a strong track record of successfully having the figure reduced with the help of expert evidence.

-What is the sentence for cultivation of cannabis?
+What are the sentencing guidelines for production of cannabis?

 In commercial-scale cannabis cultivation cases, the Sentencing Guidelines set out a starting point of three years for those involved in the cultivation of cannabis at the lowest level.
 Those working at a senior level in the operation could face between three to seven years in prison, and organisers six to seven years, with more severe sentences for those who control multiple sites.